mdshaadansari/webapp-with-admin_employee_user_panel_through_Spring/README.md

-this project(webapp) belongs to the work came to my company , below points are just summary in my words what is assigned throughout the development in sprint, -webapp is for managing project that came from client, -CRUD admin can onboard/release employee on project -admin,employee,client can login with otp
+this project(webapp) belongs to the work came to my company , below points are just summary in my words what is assigned throughout the development in sprint, -webapp is for managing project that came from client, -CRUD- admin can onboard/release employee on project -admin,employee,client can login with otp
 -however employee, client account creation can be only done by admin, and login credentials will be sent over their email -their are lot of robust filters to search client, project, employee based on different criteria